awsdocs/amazon-lumberyard-user-guide/doc_source/audio-console-commands.md

-# Audio Console Variables Commands<a name="audio-console-commands"></a>
+# Audio Console Variables<a name="audio-console-commands"></a>

-The following console variable commands can be used with the Lumberyard Audio system\.
+The following console variables can be used with the Lumberyard Audio system\.

 **s\_ATLPoolSize**
 Specifies in KB the size of the memory pool to be used by the audio translation layer \(ATL\)\.